njablonski/ExeniaCampaign/README.md

 ## The map

 The size of the map is 68 hexes, arranged in alternating rows of length 8 and 9.

 See the example map below, which shows the state of the map at the beginning of the campaign.

 ![](./intro/initial_conditions.png)

+The following icons represent important campaign pieces: